Conservative Party of Canada

-During the Conservative Party's governance of Canada from 2006 to 2015, its economic policies included reducing sales tax, reducing income taxes, reducing business taxes, balancing the national budget, creating the tax-free savings account (TFSA), and creating the Universal Child Care Benefit.
-In social policy, the government eliminated the long-gun registry, introduced mandatory minimum sentences for violent crimes, raised the age of consent to 16 years of age, permitted the construction of several pipelines, and withdrew Canada from the Kyoto Protocol.
-The government also supported the State of Israel, negotiated the Comprehensive Economic and Trade Agreement (CETA), and negotiated the Trans-Pacific Partnership (TPP).
+During the Conservative Party's governance of Canada from 2006 to 2015, its economic policies included reducing sales tax, reducing income taxes, reducing business taxes, balancing the national budget, permitting the construction of several pipelines, and creating the tax-free savings account (TFSA) and the Universal Child Care Benefit.
+In social policy, the government eliminated the long-gun registry, introduced mandatory minimum sentences for violent crimes, and raised the age of consent to 16 years of age.
+Internationally it supported the State of Israel, withdrew Canada from the Kyoto Protocol, and negotiated the Comprehensive Economic and Trade Agreement (CETA) and the Trans-Pacific Partnership (TPP).

 Under its first leader, Stephen Harper, the party governed with two minority governments after the federal elections of 2006 and 2008.
 It then won a majority government in the 2011 federal election before being defeated in the 2015 federal election by a majority Liberal government led by Justin Trudeau.
 Despite winning a plurality of the vote in each election, the party remained in opposition after losing the 2019 and 2021 elections under its second and third leaders, Andrew Scheer and Erin O'Toole respectively.
 Pierre Poilievre was elected leader in the 2022 leadership election, leading the party through the 2025 election, which it again lost to the Liberals, while retaining Official Opposition status.